Ryannn06/Plant.co/README.md

 <br/><br/>

 ## Installation and Setup
-### 1. Create a Next.js app using create-next-app, which sets up everything automatically.
-To create a project, run:
+### 1. Install the App module
+To install module, run:
-> npx create-next-app@latest
+> npm install

 ### 2. Install Required Libraries
 To install a [dependency](#technologies), run: